 The divisions of the Old Covenant are drawn from the threefold division of redemptive history laid out in the genealogy of Jesus in Matthew 1:17: from Abraham to David, from David to the Exile, and from the Exile until Christ.
 In the experience of the People of God under the Old Covenant, three events formed the major turning points in their history: the Exodus (which was marked the fulfillment of promises God made to Abraham), the kingship of David (the high point of the Israelite kingship) and the Exile (the banishment of God’s people from the land because of their covenant-breaking).

-- Year A covers the period from the creation of the world in Genesis until the beginning of David’s kingship in 1 Samuel, and encompasses the entire Pentateuch (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy), Joshua, Judges, Ruth, and portions of 1 Samuel.
+- Year A covers the period from the creation of the world until the end of the Judges period and encompasses the Pentateuch (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy), Joshua, Judges, Ruth, and Job.

-- Year B goes through the remainder of 1 Samuel through 2 Samuel, 1 and 2 Kings, Ecclesiastes, Songs of Solomon, and the pre-exilic prophets (Obadiah, Joel, Jonah, Amos, Hosea, Micah, Isaiah, Nahum, Zephaniah, Jeremiah, Habakkuk, and Lamentations).
+- Year B goes through 1 and 2 Samuel, 1 and 2 Kings, Ecclesiastes, and the most of the pre-exilic prophets (Obadiah, Joel, Jonah, Amos, Hosea, Micah, Isaiah, Nahum, Zephaniah, Habakkuk, and Lamentations).

-- Year C completes the Old Covenant narrative, covering the exilic and post-exilic writings of Ezekiel, 1 and 2 Chronicles, Daniel, Ezra, Nehemiah, Haggai, Zechariah, Esther and Malachi.
-Job is also situated in the readings for this year.
+- Year C completes the Old Covenant narrative, covering the exilic and post-exilic writings of Jeremiah Ezekiel, 1 and 2 Chronicles, Daniel, Ezra, Nehemiah, Haggai, Zechariah, Esther and Malachi.

 Rather than following a strictly canonical order, the prophetic books have been interwoven with the historical accounts to give the reader a sense of the overarching flow of the redemptive-historical narrative.
 One notable exception to this method regards the reading of Deuteronomy.

-- The reading of Deuteronomy is done yearly, because it underpins so much of the Old Testament: most of the historical books (Joshua, Judges, 1 and 2 Samuel, and 1 and 2 Kings) build directly off of it, and most of the prophetic books refer back to it in their expectations of covenantal curses and blessings.
+- Deuteronomy is read yearly, because it underpins the Old Testament: most of the historical books (Joshua, Judges, 1 and 2 Samuel, and 1 and 2 Kings) build directly off of it, and most of the prophetic books refer back to it in their expectations of covenantal curses and blessings.
 Moreover, the New Testament makes more references to Deuteronomy than any other Old Testament book, except possibly the Psalms.

 The Psalms are handled differently in the two times they are read through the lectionary year.
 In the season from Pentecost until mid-November, the Psalms are read through sequentially.
 In the other seasons, they are grouped selectively and thematically.